tronprotocol/pm/SR Meetings/Dev Community Call 0607.md

 * Jake

-  When the TIP is assigned with final status, the author can add it into next version planning.
-The Steps to add a TIP in version planning are,
+  When the TIP is assigned the final status, the author can add it to the next version of planning.
+The Steps to add a TIP in a version of planning are,
     1. Open https://github.com/tronprotocol/pm/issues.
-    2. Add your proposal to include TIP in next version.
+    2. Add your proposal to include TIP in the next version.
     3. The editor will review the issue and finalize the planning.

   Then the whole process is done, and the TIP is going to be achieved by the devs team.

 * Jake

   That is all for today.
 Any questions?
-Okay then, let's have a frees discussion and brainstorm session.
-Any topics can be carried out and discussion by anyone.
+Okay then, let's have a free discussion and brainstorming session.
+Any topic can be carried out and discussed by anyone.

 * Ejaz

   Hi Jake, I got a question.
-How long usuallt does a TIP pass and become achieved?
+How long usually does a TIP pass and become achieved?

 * Jake

-  There process has no time limited.
+  The process has no time limit.
 Some of the TIPs could be on hold and delayed or even deprecated.
 For a normal TIP, fairly processed, I would say take four to eight weeks to get passed and implemented.

 ## Attendance